InternVLA-A1: Unifying Understanding, Generation and Action for Robotic Manipulation: Data Corpus

-While synthetic data excels in scalability, real-world demonstrations remain essential for capturing authentic physical dynamics and bridging the sim-to-real gap.
+While synthetic data excels in scalability, real-world demonstrations remain essential for capturing nuanced physical dynamics and bridging the sim-to-real gap.
 When selecting real-world demonstration data for our pre-training corpus, we prioritize datasets that exhibit large-scale trajectory coverage, diverse task distributions, and high-quality teleoperation.
-Based on these criteria, we incorporate the open-source AgiBot-World dataset~\citep{bu2025agibotworld}.
-This dataset contains over 1 million trajectories covering 217 tasks across five domains, including domestic, retail, industrial, restaurant, and office scenarios.
-By incorporating this large-scale real-world demonstration dataset into our pre-training corpus, we benefit from its high-quality and diverse demonstrations, which complement our synthetic data and help bridge the sim-to-real gap.
+Based on these criteria, we incorporate the open-source AgiBot-World dataset~\citep{bu2025agibotworld} and RoboMind~\citep{wu2024robomind}.
+By incorporating these large-scale real-world demonstration datasets into our pre-training corpus, we benefit from its high-quality and diverse demonstrations, which complement our synthetic data and help bridge the sim-to-real gap.